University of Canberra

 Ms Lisa Paul AO PSM

-Chancellor of University of Canberra
+Chancellor of UC

 Lisa Paul AO PSM became the seventh Chancellor of the University of Canberra on 1 January 2024.
 Lisa is a prominent policymaker and social justice advocate and advisor.